What are Activities?

 Mistake 2: Using Loops Instead of Multiple Instances

 Problem.
-It is often unclear which type of Activity loop should be use: a standard loop or a multiple instance marker.
-Furthermore, the BPMN 2.0 specification divides multiple instance activities into ones that are sequential or parallel .
+When using an activity loop, BPMN practitioners can struggle to decide on using a standard loop or multiple instance marker.
+This isn’t helped by how the BPMN 2.0 specification divides multiple instance activities into ones that are sequential or parallel.

-- Use a standard loop marker (curved arrow) when an activity has looping behavior, which means that it loops for as long as the underlying looping condition is true.
-This condition must be evaluated for every loop iteration, and may be evaluated at the beginning or at the end of the iteration.
+- Use a standard loop marker (curved arrow) when an activity has looping behavior, which means that it loops for as long as the underlying looping condition is met.
+This condition must be evaluated for every loop iteration and may be evaluated at the beginning or at the end of the iteration.
 In addition, a numeric cap can be optionally specified.
 If this occurs, then the number of iterations may not exceed its cap.
-The loop iteration condition can be explicitly defined with an intermediate conditional event (as presented in figure 7).
+The loop iteration condition can be explicitly defined with an intermediate conditional event (as presented in Figure 7).